jarmandomtz/examples-terraform-repo/13ECS-pipeline/README.md

 CodeBuild
 Uses a **buildspec** file for the image creation, this file has sections,
-- pre_build:  Steps previous to build the image
+- pre_build:  Steps previous to build the image:
+  - Get pipeline state
+  - Get pipeline execution id
+  - Create build.json file with the build tag
+  - Login to ECR
-- build:      Image building
+- build:      Image building: "docker build ..."
+- post_build
-- post_build: Push image to ECR
+  - Push image to ECR
+  - Identify image on ECR
+  - Tag the image to latest
-- artifacts:  File to upload to S3
+- artifacts:  Files to upload to S3: build.json

 ```js
 %> python helloworld-codebuild-cf-template.py > helloworld-codebuild.yaml